(Updated on May 27, 2021)

 In most vehicles, the total amount of engine oil is between 4 and 8 liters.
 It depends on the engine volume though, so check the owner’s manual for your type of car.

-Between the empty and full line on the dipstick is usually about 0.5 to 1 liter.
+Between the add and full line on the dipstick is usually about 0.5 to 1 liter.
 So if you need to add more oil, do so incrementally – about an eighth to a quarter liter at a time – to avoid overfilling.

 It should be noted that a slight overfill probably won’t cause any problems.
 The slight excess oil should burn off after a few hundred miles.
 For instance, if the oil level sits a couple millimeters over the full line on the dipstick, you’re probably fine.